Nixie (folklore): Names and etymology

-The names are held to derive from Common Germanic *nikwus or *nikwis(i), derived from PIE neigʷ ("to wash").
+The names are held to derive from Proto-Germanic *nikwus or *nikwis(i), derived from Proto-Indo-European neigʷ ("to wash").
 They are related to Sanskrit nḗnēkti, Greek νίζω nízō and νίπτω níptō, and Irish nigh (all meaning to wash or be washed).

 The form neck appears in English, as well as in Swedish, although spelled as näck (definite form näcken).
 The Swedish form is derived from Old Swedish neker, which corresponds to Old Icelandic nykr (gen. nykrs), and nykk in Norwegian Nynorsk.
 In Finnish, the word is näkki.
-In Old Danish, the form was nikke and in modern Danish and Norwegian Bokmål it is nøkke/nøkk.
+In Old Danish, the form was nikke and in modern Danish and Norwegian Bokmål it is nøkke or nøkk.
 The Icelandic and Faroese nykur are horselike creatures.
 In Middle Low German, it was called necker and in Middle Dutch nicker (modern nikker, compare also Nickel or Nikkel plus Kobolt).
 The Old High German form nihhus also meant "crocodile", while the Old English nicor could mean both a "water monster" like those encountered by Beowulf, and a "hippopotamus".
 The Norwegian Fossegrim and Swedish Strömkarlen are related figures sometimes seen as by-names for the same creature.
-The southern Scandinavian version can take on the form of a horse named Bäckahästen ("the brook horse"), similar to other water horses such as the Scottish kelpie and the Welsh Ceffyl Dŵr.
+The southern Swedish (Scanian) version can take on the form of a horse named Bäckahästen ("the brook horse"), similar to other water horses such as the Scottish kelpie and the Welsh Ceffyl Dŵr.

 The modern English form nixie stems from Nixe (feminine form of Nix), from nixe, from an earlier nickes, from nicchessa (feminine form of nichus, nihhus), meaning "water-spirit, water-elf, crocodile".